dhanesh1232/erix/README.md

 | `--m` | Commit message | `--m "Updated navbar and styles"`      |
 | `--f` | Force push     | `--f`                                  |

-If no repo URL is provided, ERIX will ask you interactively.
+If no repo URL is provided, ERIX will ask interactively.

 ---